Bagurumba

 The Boro music may lack the sophistication of established schools and forms of music, however, the khams (a long cylindrical drum) provide the beats and the rhythm for the Bagurumba dance ensemble, while sifung (flute) and Serja provide melody, together used to 'invite' young people to the festivities or celebration.
 The Bagurumba dance resembles the gentle and poetic movements of the butterflies, is believed to be influenced/transpired by elements of the nature.
 The practice of this dance by the Boro people is over thousand years old.
 Usually, the Boro people live in peace and harmony with the green vegetation and the environment, and worship beauty of the nature.
 Boro people live and farm along the foothills of the eastern and southern Himalayas, which are evergreen forest.
 This traditional dance incorporates several symbolic elements, transpired by the natural surrounding environment.
 For example, dance of plants, dance of animals, birds, butterfly dance, wave of flowing river, wind etc.

 Because Bagurumba is an energetic and beautifully choreographed youthful dance, Boro people are usually attracted or drawn to this ensemble.
 By watching this dance, most Boro people often sing along and dance, unknowingly.
 Suffice to say, Boro people love to live in peace with the environment and surrounding beautiful evergreen vegetation.

 There are no certain days and times to perform this dance; this dance is performed on many occasions, such as festivals and cultural programmes.
-At present, the Bagurumba dance is attracting quite a bit of attention worldwide.
-For actual dance, the readers should check the YouTube.